eyb12/NLP-finetune-LLMs/README.md

 **Write another discussion explaining the how the hyperparameters effect on the different metrics of LLaMA, Mistral, Phi-2.**

  - For Llama2-Alpaca, increasing the number of beams (num_beams) tends to improve the BLEU and ROUGE-L scores, with the highest scores achieved when num_beams is set to 5 or 10.
 However, the BERTScore slightly decreases with higher num_beams values.
-Varying the temperature (temp) or the top_k value does not show a consistent trend in the metrics.
+Varying the temperature or the top_k value does not show a consistent trend in the metrics.

  - In the case of Mistral-Alpaca, higher num_beams values (3, 5, and 10) result in significant improvements across all three metrics compared to the default setting (num_beams=1).
 Increasing the temperature leads to lower BLEU and ROUGE-L scores, while the BERTScore remains relatively stable.
 The top_k value does not have a notable impact on the metrics.

  - For Phi2-Alpaca, increasing the num_beams value generally improves the BLEU and ROUGE-L scores, with the highest scores obtained when num_beams is set to 10.
 However, the BERTScore does not show a clear trend with varying num_beams.
 Changing the temperature or the top_k value does not result in significant differences in the metrics.

  Overall, the effect of hyperparameters on the metrics varies across the three models.
 Mistral-Alpaca seems to benefit the most from increasing the num_beams value, while Llama2-Alpaca and Phi2-Alpaca show some improvements but to a lesser extent.
-The impact of temperature and top_k is less pronounced and inconsistent across the models
+The impact of temperature and top_k is less pronounced and inconsistent across the models.

 ## References and Useful Resources Used